Yeast Overgrowth – A Common Yet Overlooked Imbalance

 Suggested Supplements to Manage Candida Yeast

 N-Fuzed Candida is a revolutionary new treatment concept for eliminating systemic Candida albicans from the blood and soft tissues of the body.
-In vitro laboratory tests confirm that n-fuzed Candida kills Candida albicans in as little as 3 days, and eliminated it entirely in 7 days.
 Using a proprietary blend of Pau d’Arco, Black Walnut hulls, and Vitamin C, the electromagnetic frequencies of Candida albicans are infused into the crystalline structure of water.

 Colloidal Defense is formulated to help us fight off invaders, including yeast.
 It is a natural antifungal that has proven to be effective against candida, as observed under dark field microscopy.
 Colloidal Defense also stimulates the immune system to produce T-Cells, which are the body’s first defense against viruses, fungi (yeast) and bacteria.